adam-rumpf/scream-jam-2020/README.md

-# Gradient Descent
+# Steepest Descent

-A game about descending through the darkness (created for Scream Jam 2020).
+A horror game about mathematical optimization, made for [Scream Jam 2020](https://itch.io/jam/scream-jam-2020).

-For downloads, please see this game's [itch.io page](https://adam-rumpf.itch.io/gradient-descent).
+For downloads, please see this game's [itch.io page](https://adam-rumpf.itch.io/steepest-descent).

-For mathematical background and design notes, please see the [author's page](https://adam-rumpf.github.io/games/gradient_descent.html).
+For mathematical background and design notes, please see the [author's page](https://adam-rumpf.github.io/games/steepest_descent.html).

+_Content Warning: This game contains some minor pixelated blood effects, which can be deactivated from the in-game menu._

 (desc)